The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Introduction

 \section{Introduction}

 In his \textit{Bitter Lesson}, Richard Sutton argues that a major conclusion of 70 years of AI research is that general methods exploiting large-scale computation will outperform model-based approaches as the availability of compute increases \citep{sutton2019bitter}.
-In line with this, the generality of deep learning, via statistical learning from ever bigger datasets, has allowed the field to leverage computation in a way that appears to scale arbitrarily, leading to astounding advances across a diverse set of domains~\citep{alphafold2021, dino2021, gpt42023, whisper2023}.
+The ability of deep learning to learn from ever-larger datasets has enabled seemingly arbitrary scaling with computation, leading to astounding advances across a diverse set of domains~\citep{alphafold2021, dino2021, gpt42023, whisper2023}.

 In the domain of brain data, and of tasks like speech decoding, the bitter lesson has not yet been fully assimilated.
-State-of-the-art \textit{brain-computer interfaces (BCIs)} have tried to scale up labelled datasets for individual subjects, using either invasive \citep{moses_neuroprosthesis_2021, willett_high-performance_2023} or non-invasive brain recordings \citep{tang_semantic_2023}, mapping these to transcripts of attempted or imagined speech.
-Yet, a number of obstacles to scale remain.
-With few exceptions at present (e.g.~\citep{defossez_decoding_2023}), speech decoding models tend not to train on data from more than one subject.
-Moreover, they do not combine data from multiple datasets and in general do not utilise unlabelled data, or data from diverse tasks.
+Recent work towards \textit{brain-computer interfaces (BCIs)} have tried to scale up labelled datasets for individual subjects, using either invasive \citep{moses_neuroprosthesis_2021, willett_high-performance_2023} or non-invasive brain recordings \citep{tang_semantic_2023}, mapping these to transcripts of attempted or imagined speech.
+Yet, a number of obstacles to scale remain, especially in \textit{magnetoencephalography (MEG)} data.
+Current speech decoding models rarely train on multiple subjects, combine datasets, or utilise data from diverse tasks.
 Thus the size of training data has been limited to how much can be acquired for a single subject, and data from other subjects, or from the growing number of public data repositories, has not been leveraged.
 There are many reasons for these limitations; individual brains and data from different neuroimaging scanners differ, for example.
-But overcoming these limitations, as has begun to happen in neighbouring sub-fields (e.g.~\citep{jiang2024large}), holds the promise of training models on collective, internet-scale data.
+But overcoming these limitations holds the promise of training models on collective, internet-scale data. \blfootnote{\url{https://pnpl.robots.ox.ac.uk/bbl}}